 Congregational Care Team

 Our Congregational Care Team welcomes volunteers of all ages for our many caring projects.
-If you'd like to help - or if you need someone to care for you - email Jan Lancaster, our Associate Pastor of Congregational Care, at firstname.lastname@example.org, or use the Contact Us form on this page to let us know you're interested.
+If you'd like to help - or if you need someone to care for you - email use the Contact Us form on this page to let us know you're need.